Music. It's a gift we cherish, or appreciate, or take for granted. Or criticize.

 Once you sign your first publishing deal, the danger becomes

-writing for the industry instead of for the people who need your songs.
+writing for the industry instead of for the people who need your

 On the streets of music row you hear much complaining about the